mixpanel/mixpanel-ios-session-replay-package/README.md

 Mixpanel Session Replay enables you to quickly understand **why** users behave a certain way in your app, complementing analytics insights on **where** they drop off.

-⚠️ **Beta Notice:** This SDK is currently available via invite-only Beta for Mixpanel Enterprise customers.
-Please thoroughly test before using in production.

 ---

 ## Requirements